HodAlpert/distributed_system_programming_Ass1/README.md

 ### Installing

-in order to install the package clone first clone it using
+in order to install the package first clone it using

 ```
 git clone --recursive https://github.com/hod246/distributed_system_programming_Ass1.git